CS480UIC/dbs-resource_management/documentation/glossary.md

 __Data type__ : VARCHAR(7)

 __Description__: It is the foreign key from the entity school used to identify the school of the employee.
-It is UNIQUE and NOT NULL.
+It is __UNIQUE and NOT NULL__.

 __Attribute_type__: __employee_name__

 __Data_type__: VARCHAR(20)

 __Description__: 'employee_name' contains the name of the employee of variable character size of 20, who is allowed to book the resource.
-It is NOT NULL and is a REQUIRED attribute.
+It is __NOT NULL__ and is a REQUIRED attribute.

 __Attribute Type__: __password__